dariusclop/portfolio/README.md

 ## Technologies used

  - Developed using ReactJS with TypeScript.
- - UI Library chosen is MaterialUI using emotion style
+ - UI Library chosen is MaterialUI